william-spongberg/COMP30019-Project-2/GDD.md

 ### Player Perspective ###

-It is a first-person game with a camera that is moved by the mouse.
-This allows for more specific and better movement + combat in order to give more freedom to speedrunners and make it easier for the player to feel like they are falling into the world of the game.
-Only the character’s hands and office-shirt sleeves, as well any equipped weapons/tools, are visible on screen.
+Into The Abyss is a first-person game with a camera that is moved by the mouse.
+This allows for specific and smooth movement + combat which aims to give more freedom to speedrunners and better immerse the player into the world of our game.
+Only the character’s hands and office-shirt sleeves, as well any equipped weapons/tools, will be visible on screen at any point in time.

 ## Controls ##